ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

 Try to commit `block` to the non-finalized state.
 Must succeed, because `commit_block` is only called when `block` is ready to be committed.

-1. If the block is a pre-Sapling block, return an error.
+1. If the block is a pre-Sapling block, panic.

 2. Search for the first chain where `block.parent` == `chain.tip`.
 If it exists:
     - push `block` onto that chain